This post may contain affiliate links. Read the full disclosure here.

 This vegan sushi bowl recipe is gluten free, healthy, and also easy to make!
 In addition, it is loaded with fresh veggies, customizable, and made with sweet potatoes.

 Making these deconstructed sushi bowls are an easy way to have the sushi taste without going through the trouble to roll them.
-You can customize it as well because you can add any veggies you like.
+If you are a fan of Asian inspired bowls, you can also try my vegan poke bowl or vegan noodle bowl recipes.

 If you are craving sushi and you don't mind taking the time to roll them, you can also try my sweet potato sushi roll recipe.
 It's a lot simpler to make than you think and also budget friendly!